 Gourmet Food & Wine Tours

-Gourmet Food & Wine Tours put a twist on walking food tours by combining them with a wine tour.
-Most all the wines selected are from local wineries you can visit right after one of our Napa Valley wine country tours.
-We want to bring back a sense of reverence and conviviality, making each restaurant stop an experience in and of itself.
+The team from Gourmet Food & Wine Tours puts a twist on walking food tours by educating your palette with local wine and history as well.
+Most all the wines selected are from special vineyards you can visit right after one of our wine country tours.
+We hope to bring back a sense of reverence and conviviality, making each restaurant stop or tasting room an experience in and of itself.
+Select from one of five locations with three or more options in downtown Sonoma.

 Through stories and education on topics like biodynamic farming, we create a flow with easy conversation leading us from one course to the next.
 With our progressive pairing meal, you’ll never worry whether you are getting wine, you just always will, unless of course, you opt-out.
-Each pairing and stop during our Napa Valley tours is carefully orchestrated, building all the way to our chocolate dessert.
+Each pairing is carefully orchestrated, building all the way to our dessert.
 One thing is for sure, you will come away enriched with knowledge about the area, knowledge about the food and wine that comes from it, and maybe even a few new friends.

 Meet the Team & Tour Guides